deccer/CMake-Glfw-OpenGL-Template/REFACTORING.md

 # Refactoring the Project

+*[GLSL]: OpenGL Shading Language

-### Introduction
+## Introduction

 You have cloned the project, now what?

-Having everything in `ProjectApplication.cpp` can and will get annoying as your Engine grows.
+Having everything in `Main.cpp` can and will get annoying as your Engine grows.

 You will begin by splitting the application in different files, so far the application needs these 3 things to draw the frog:

 - Shader
 - Mesh
 - Model